 The purpose of transfer is to confirm that your research topic is viable; that you have made satisfactory progress; and that you have demonstrated that your dissertation has the potential to be awarded a DPhil.
 In addition to monitoring your progress, the procedure has the advantage that it enables you to discuss your work with other academics besides your supervisor, and to hear their reactions to it during your transfer viva.
 The written work you submit should take the form of an extract from your thesis, rather than a survey or distillation of a wider range of topics or themes.
 (If appropriate you may wish to indicate the context from which you have drawn the sample.)
 Assessors do not expect your submission to resemble the final form of a thesis chapter, or part of one; and they also recognise that as a dissertation develops the organisation of chapters and the structure of the thesis may change.
-Students often find that, since transfer takes place at a relatively early stage, the viva can provide feedback that can be part of a fruitful discussion between yourself and your supervisor.
+Indeed, the process of transfer often results in helpful modifications to the plan of the thesis.
+Students often find that, since transfer takes place at a relatively early stage, the viva can provide feedback which can be part of a fruitful discussion between themselves and their supervisors.
 During your viva, your assessors will explore both the design of your research project and the sample you submitted.

 It is expected that most students will transfer by the end of their third term from admission as a PRS, i.e. this should be the objective of your first doctoral year.
 You must submit your application to transfer not later than Friday of Week 5 of the fourth term from your admission as a PRS (or the eighth term if you are a part-time student).
-The exceptions are cases where students have taken an Oxford MPhil in Languages and Literature (not Ancient History) and the proposed DPhil topic is a continuation of the MPhil dissertation subject: in such a case you will normally hold DPhil student status from the start of your doctoral work, i.e. you will not have to transfer but will have to confirm.
-You will be informed at the start of the course if the GSC has decided to admit you directly to DPhil status rather than the usual PRS status.
-All Ancient History DPhil students are admitted with PRS status and must therefore transfer.

-In order to transfer, you should submit a completed GSO.2 form, available at: www.ox.ac.uk/students/academic/guidance/graduate/progression; a sample of your work, approximately 7,000 words in length, excluding bibliography, for both Languages and Literature and Ancient History, in the form indicated above; and a statement of the proposed research.
-The statement should be between 1,500-2,000 words, and should cover all the principal areas which you intend to investigate, but it does not need to break the material down beyond a provisional overview of chapters.
+In order to transfer, you should submit: a completed GSO.2 form, available at: www.ox.ac.uk/students/academic/guidance/graduate/progression; a sample of your work, approximately 7,000 words in length, excluding bibliography, for both Languages and Literature and Ancient History, in the form indicated above; and a statement of the proposed research.
+The statement should be 1,500-2,000 words, and should cover all the principal areas which you intend to investigate, but it does not need to break the material down beyond a provisional overview of chapters.
 Two assessors will be appointed, neither of them your supervisor; they will read the material submitted and interview (viva) you.
 Please note that assessors may return material for resubmission if the written work submitted exceeds the limit given above.
+You should email your GSO.2 form, the sample of your work and research statement, by either Friday of Week 5 of the third or fourth term (or sixth or eighth term for part-time students) from admission as a PRS to: jo.armitage@classics.ox.ac.uk

 For candidates in Classical Languages and Literature there is another condition for transfer to full DPhil status: you need to attend at least two seminar series, of a kind approved by the Graduate Studies Committee, and give a presentation in one of them.
 Normally, these will be seminars where texts (either a selection by theme or a single work or continuous part of a single work) will be read, and in which students give presentations.
 This includes the MSt/MPhil Latin and Greek Textual Criticism classes, but does not include the Research Techniques seminar.
-A list of qualifying seminars is made available before the beginning of Michaelmas Term.
+A list of qualifying seminars is usually made available at the beginning of Michaelmas Term; check your emails.
 For the Modern Languages requirement for graduate students in Classical Languages and Literature, please see below.